EMRahman/PiOrder/README.md

 ![ScreenShot](https://github.com/EMRahman/PiOrder/blob/master/Images/Topology.png)

 ##Features
-1. Orders using a touch based POS by waiters.
+1. Tablet/touch based POS for waiters.
-2. Print bar receipts and order tickets to the kitchen.
+2. Print bar receipts and tickets to the kitchen.
-3. Allow customers to order online.
+3. Online ordering for customers.
 4. View the bar or kitchen using RP cameras.

 ##Technical Overview